Every Landlord's Tax Deduction Guide

 You may have to pay (and withhold) Social Security and Medicare taxes if you hire employees to work in your rental activity—for example, if you hire a resident manager.
 The employer’s share of such taxes is a deductible expense.
 (See Chapter 12.)

-The income you earn from your rental property is not subject to Social Security and Medicare payroll taxes.
+The income you earn from your rental property is not subject to Social Security and Medicare taxes.
 (I.R.C. § 1402(a)(1).)
-This is so even if your rental activities constitute a business for tax purposes.
+This is true even if your rental activities constitute a business for tax purposes.
 (See Chapter 2.)
 This is one of the great tax benefits of owning rental property.
-A person who owns a hot dog stand must pay the 15.3% self-employment tax on his or her annual profits, whereas a person who owns a rental house or other real estate need pay no self-employment taxes on his or her rental income.
+A person who owns a hot dog stand must pay the 15.3% self-employment tax on his or her annual profits, whereas a person who owns a rental house or other real estate pays no self-employment taxes on his or her rental income.

 Net Investment Income Tax

-Starting with the 2013 tax year, a new Net Investment Income tax went into effect.
-This 3.8% tax will affect many higher-income landlords.
-For details, see Chapter 19.
+A new net investment income tax went into effect in 2013.
+This 3.8% tax affects many higher-income landlords.
+(For details, see Chapter 19.)